We hope you enjoy your visit and become a regular reader of our fair edge of the Internet.

-Husband of a Nebraska fan (yeah, it’s been tense lately), proud father of a five year old who could sing “Carmen Ohio” since she was 18th months and an twelve year old who doesn’t understand American football but knows enough to cheer for the Buckeyes (there’s ice cream involved).
+Husband of a Nebraska fan (yeah, it’s been tense lately), proud father of a seven year old who could sing “Carmen Ohio” since she was 18th months and a fourteen year old who doesn’t understand American football but knows enough to cheer for the Buckeyes (there’s ice cream involved).
 She also no longer likes the color blue.
 ‘Nuff said.

 He misses the sounds and sights of midwestern autumns, although January in Pasadena is a pretty good replacement.

 Charles joins us from down under, following a “faculty fellowship” program with our friends at Our Honor Defend, where he was the endowed chair at the Center of Ladyhoops Studies and brings a wealth of expertise and insight to our coverage of women’s basketball.
 The “Dr.” title is not honorific for the sake of prestige in the blog; he has a Ph.D. in Astronomy from Michigan State University and currently is on faculty at one of Australia’s premier institutions of higher education.
 Tweets go the opposite direction in Australia, you can see for yourself at @Charles_BBC